No One Is Talking About The Things That Would Actually Make Health Insurance Cheaper

 Americans pay higher drug prices than people in other countries.
 Doctors are paid more.
 America's network of competing private insurance industries means higher overheads and less purchasing power than in single-payer systems, like the one in Canada.
 Conversely, consolidation of hospital networks has led to quasi-monopolies, with providers routinely marking prices up to 300% of the cost of a procedure or more — all the way up to 1000% markups in some cases.

-But any structural reform of the American health care system would be immensely difficult and controversial.
+But any structural reform of the US health care system would be immensely difficult and controversial.
 By definition, lowering costs for one group means taking money away from another.

 "One person’s health care costs is another person’s income or profit," said Jost.
 "It’s a very, very hard thing to pull off.”